Tutorial

 Automated sleep analysis at your fingertips.
-We walk you through some examples in our tutorials.
+We walk you through some examples in our tutorial.

-SomnoBot uses neural networks that run in your web browser on your computer to analyze human sleep with state-of-the-art accuracy.
-No data transfer to a server or other third party is required.
-The neural networks have been validated, published, and are open access.
+SomnoBot uses well-validated deep neural networks that run directly in your web browser to analyze human sleep.
+No data are transferred to a server or other third party.
+The neural networks have been published and are open access.

-In the first tutorial, we show you how to use SomnoBot to score human sleep.
-We will also show you how to use the scores to calculate sleep statistics.
+In this tutorial, we show you how to use SomnoBot to stage human sleep at 30-s or higher resolution, how to detect sleep spindles, and how to use the exported sleep stage scores to calculate sleep statistics.

 Step 1: Select Recordings